Tourist Map of State of Nayarit – Uncover Hidden Beach Paradises

 Transportation and Mobility

-When it comes to getting around, Nayarit offers a variety of options to fit every traveler's preference.
+When it comes to commuting, Nayarit offers varied options to fit every traveler's preference.
 The state is well-connected by a network of highways, making self-driving a popular choice.
 Car rentals are available in major cities and at the airport, with prices starting around $30 per day.
-However, be aware that Mexican law requires all drivers to carry liability insurance.
+However, bear in mind that Mexican law mandates all drivers to carry liability insurance.

 Schedules and Prices